Bickerstuff History, Family Crest & Coats of Arms

 Early History of the Bickerstuff family

-Another 169 words (12 lines of text) covering the years 1639, 1714, 1685, 1713 and are included under the topic Early Bickerstuff History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bickerstuff research.
+Another 48 words (3 lines of text) covering the years 1639, 1714, 1685, 1713 and are included under the topic Early Bickerstuff History in all our PDF Extended History products and printed products wherever possible.

 Bickerstuff Spelling Variations